CFHS code : PL350

 Rev. Robert Wilson Stoddart (20 July 1810 – 14 July 1898)

 Robert was the son of the Reverend John Stoddart, Master of Northampton Grammar School.
 He was born in Northampton and went to school at Northampton Grammar.
 He went up to Jesus College Cambridge in March 1829.
-He got his BA in 1833, his MA in 1836 and his Bachelor of Divinity in 1873.
-He was ordained in 1934 and was the Vicar of Hundon, near Clare in Suffolk from 1839-1879.
+He was awarded a B.A. in 1833, an M.A. in 1836 and a Bachelor of Divinity (B.D.) in 1873.
+He was ordained in 1833 and was the Vicar of Hundon, near Clare in Suffolk from 1839-1879.

 He married Caroline Thompson at St Lawrence’s Church in Brentford, Middlesex on 4th July 1843.
 They lived in Hundon for most of their married life.
 When Robert retired in 1879 they came to live in Cambridge, and lived at 3 Downing Terrace .
 The census of 1881 describes him as a clergy ‘without cure of souls’.
 He was very active in retirement and was a Life Governor of Addenbrookes Hospital from at least 1884 onwards, he was also on the Board of the Cambridge Street Tramways Company.
 By 1888 the couple were living at Suffolk House, 24 Panton Street.